 Pictoral Icon Logos

-Here are some great examples of pictoral icon logos including our own Crazy Egg logo:
+Here are some great examples of pictorial icon logos including our own Crazy Egg logo:

 Abstract Icon Logos

 This is a popular logo type.
 It can incorporate the business name in a font.
-The icon is abstract and not easily recognized.
+The icon is abstract and not easily recognized by itself as a standalone “mark.”
+Adidas and Toyota are good examples of these.

 These are some example abstract icon logos: